-Like the first quarter of 2014, the second quarter was a generally positive one for the credit markets, with the Non-Agency RMBS, ABS and CMBS markets all benefitting from positive fundamentals and the supply demand technical factors referenced above.
+Like the first two quarters of 2014, the third quarter was once again a generally positive one for the credit markets, with the Non-Agency RMBS, ABS and CMBS markets all benefitting from positive fundamentals and the demand for yield against a backdrop of a potentially more benign path for interest rates.
 The legacy Non-Agency RMBS and CMBS markets continue to shrink.
 Although new issue volumes remain robust year-to-date neither market has yet experienced positive net supply since the financial crisis.
-These markets continue to show very muted if any response to the brief periods of broader market volatility we have seen.
+These markets continue to show very muted response to the brief periods of broader market volatility.

-The rise in mortgage rates in response to the threat of tapering of QE3 has stabilized and diminished marginally giving us optimism about the prospects of further housing recovery and longer term moderate home price appreciation.
-The U.S. housing market still benefits from favorable supply/demand dynamics, historically low mortgage rates and signs of improving household formation.
+Over the last 12 months we have seen mortgage rates re-trace roughly half of the rate rise from 2013 in response to the threat of tapering of QE3.
+This has increased our optimism about the prospects of further housing recovery and longer term moderate home price appreciation.
+The U.S. housing market still benefits from favorable supply/demand dynamics, historically low mortgage rates and willingness on the part of federal regulators at the Federal Housing Finance Agency (FHFA) to further credit expansion and assist household formation.
 However, we expect that, without an increase in median income, the pace of home price appreciation is likely to moderate over the coming years.
-Furthermore, we remain optimistic that the deep dislocations that occurred in these markets may result in an "over-correction" in pricing, creating a potential opportunity for us to capitalize on these market dislocations.
+Furthermore, we remain optimistic that the deep dislocations that occurred in these markets may result in an "over-correction" in pricing and may create opportunities for us to capitalize on these market dislocations.